-Experience Requirement: Applicants must complete the requisite pre-legal education (two years of college work or achieving certain scores on specified CLEP examinations)before beginning the study of law.
+Experience Requirement: Applicants must complete the requisite pre-legal education (minimum of two years of college work or achieving certain scores on specified CLEP examinations)before beginning the study of law.
 And, receive a JD degree from a ABA approved or California accredited law schools, 4 years of law study at an unaccredited law school (fixed-facility, distance learning or correspondence) or 4 years of law study through the Law Office of Judge's Chambers program as specified in the statute and the State Bar Rules.

 Average time for processing a Moral Character Determination application - 6 months

 Renewal Period: Once admitted to the State Bar of California, members must pay an annual fee.

 Authority: The State Bar of California acts as an administrative arm of the California Supreme Court in attorney admissions matters.
 The legislature has established certain requirements for admission to practice law in California as found in Sections 6060 and 6062 of the California Business and Professions Code.